tscelsi/codex/README.md

-# DDD-toolkit
+# Codex

-A toolkit of DDD-esque tools for Python.
+A toolkit of code patterns that I use (or try to use) often.

-## Unit-of-work

-## Event-driven architecture